-please CHECK YOUR EMAIL and text messages on your phone regularly FOR THE LATEST COVID19 AND STUDIO PROGRAM UPDATES FROM ARTS PROJECT AUSTRALIA
+please CHECK YOUR EMAIL and text messages on your phone regularly FOR THE LATEST STUDIO PROGRAM UPDATES

 Zoom is a cloud-based video conferencing service you can use to meet with people online – either by video or audio-only or both, all while participating in live chats.
-The staff and artists have been using Zoom to catch up for their studio sessions and other meetings.
-It’s a great way to see each other, share artwork and make-work together in a social way.
-We can help you set up an account, so get in touch and we can go through the process with you.
+We can help you set up an account, so get in touch if needed.

 NOW THERE IS FLEXIBILITY TO BUY SMART DEVICES & TECHNOLOGY